 After iterating on our design and creating a higher fidelity prototype, we went out for another round of user testing.
 We did user testing with two methods: online testing through usertesting.com, where we hoped to test our prototype with a wider demographic range, and in-person testing, through which we would observe users’ actions and get more detailed feedback.

 In total, we conducted 6 online testing trials and 3 in-person testing trials.
-Our major objective was to test our user flow, the information presented on each page, as well as visual design decisions.
+Our major objective was to test our user flow, information hierarchy, as well as visual design decisions.

 The initial problem space targeted at a quite concrete and practical issue of increasing conversion rate.
-However, after we looked more into the current website and interviewed both current and prospective users, we realized that the key underlying issue did not lie in the check-out process itself but instead is hidden inside the structure of the website.
-The looping user flow and lack of proper information hierarchy obstructed users from easily browsing and finding classes that they were genuinely interested in taking, hence impacting the conversion rate.
-If we were given more time, we would like to further delve into the structure of the website, especially the navigation bar, to further optimize the organization and usability of the website experience.
+However, after we looked more into the current website and interviewed both current and prospective users, we realized that the key underlying issue did not lie in the check-out process itself but instead was the looping user flow and lack of proper information hierarchy which obstructed users from easily browsing and finding classes that they were genuinely interested in taking.